No HR professional is exempt from the planning.

-Employers whose health care plans include prescription drug benefits must notify Medicare-eligible employees by Oct.
+Employers whose health care plans include prescription drug benefits for active employees (or retirees) who are Medicare-eligible must notify those covered individuals by Oct.
 15 of each year whether their drug benefit is "creditable coverage," meaning that it is expected to cover, on average, as much as the standard Medicare Part D prescription drug plan.
+These plan sponsors must also report whether their drug benefit is creditable coverage to the federal Centers for Medicare & Medicaid Services (CMS) by March 1 for calendar-year plans.

 The creditable-coverage notice must be given to all Part D-eligible individuals who are covered under, or apply for, an employer's prescription drug benefits plan.
 This requirement applies to Medicare beneficiaries who are active employees and those who are retired, as well as Medicare beneficiaries who are covered as spouses under active or retiree coverage.